-[This article refers to the old name of the Minut Smart Home Alarm; Point.]
+[This article may refer to the old name of the Minut Smart Home Sensor; Point.]

 In the Kickstarter campaign for Minut we communicated the following in our FAQ:

 “Point contains a smoke detector similar to other commercial optical fire alarms, but is not certified according to regulatory requirements and does not replace a certified smoke detector.

 We have initiated a collaboration with a certification company and aim to take Point through the process.
 However, it is not unlikely that changes will have to be made to the hardware.
 We cannot guarantee the Points received for a Kickstarter pledge will be certified in the future.”